Level: Advanced (Level 3)Awarding Body: Edexcel

 Studying Business will open your eyes to the wide range of job opportunities available, ranging from finance to marketing to management.

-This BTEC is the equivalent to three A levels and many of our business students’ progress onto University after leaving St Charles; c70% of BTEC Business students go onto study a business related degree.
-This ranges from generic courses such as Business Studies and International Business Management to more specific ones such as Accounting and Finance, Marketing and Human Resources Management.
+Many of our business students’ progress onto University after leaving St Charles; 70% of BTEC Business students go onto study a business related degree.
+This ranges from generic courses such as Business Studies and International Business Management to more focused ones such as Accounting & Finance, Marketing and Human Resources Management.

 How is the course organised?

-The BTEC Level 3 Extended Diploma comprises of 18 units of work over the 2 years of study.
+The BTEC Level 3 National Diploma comprises of 13 units of work over the 2 years of study.
+There are 7 Mandatory units (3 internal and 4 external units) and 6 optional units.

 How is the course assessed?

-The final grade for the course is calculated based on the student’s overall performance and is the equivalent to two A-levels.
+The final grade for the course is calculated based on the student’s overall performance and is the equivalent to three A-levels.

 What do I need to qualify for this course?

-The basic entry requirements – 4 grade 4s (C) at GCSE and preferably a grade 3 (D) in GCSE Mathematics OR a Double Merit in BTEC level 2 Diploma.
+The basic entry requirements – 5 GCSEs at grade 4 and above including English and GCSE Mathematics OR a double Distinction in BTEC level 2 Extended Certificate.

 Students should have the ability to:

-- work independently as well as part of a team
+- Work independently taking responsibility for their own learning as well as working as part of a team

 Due to the nature of the programme, 100% attendance is essential, as is the ability to meet deadlines.
-Students will be expected to produce assignments to a high standard as well as complete homework every week.
+Students will be expected to produce assignments to a high standard.
 Commitment to keep up to date with business and economic affairs through the media is also required.
 Students will have to spend approximately 10 hours per week outside of classroom time on work for the course.

 Who are the teachers?

-There are nine teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
-Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses.
+There are 10 teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
+Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses

 What do students say about the course?

-‘BTEC business is good, very diverse, allows student to explore different parts of business’
+"BTEC business is good, very diverse and allows students to explore different parts of business."

-‘Am more comfortable with BTEC, you have time to sit with your teachers for help and can have group discussions’
+"I am more comfortable with BTEC, you have time to sit with your teachers for help and can have group discussions."

 What else should I know?